nagyistge/jmeter-graphs/README.md

 I have used Clojure's [Incanter](https://github.com/incanter/incanter) as a graphing library.

 ##TODO
 - [ ] Automatically add date to graphs
+- [ ] Update implementation details and explain throughput with dataset example (throughput-dataset)
 ## License

 Copyright © 2014 Adrian Lewis.
 Distributed under the Eclipse Public License.